Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Evading the obstruction: projectable Ho r ava--Lifshitz gravity

-where we have simplified the reduced Planck's mass with $G_N$.
-For a typical spiral galaxy like the Milky Way, $v^2_{flat} \sim 200 \: km/s$ \cite{Sofue:2017rm, Persic:1995ru}.
+For a typical spiral galaxy like the Milky Way, $v_{\rm flat} \sim 200\,\mathrm{km/s}$ \cite{Sofue:2017rm, Persic:1995ru}.
 Then, given the constraints in \eqref{constraint}, we find that for a generic $p$ not too close to $1/3$ (for example, $p = [0.05, 0.3]$), $\lambda$ has to be extremely close to one, specifically $\lambda - 1 \sim [10^{-9}, 10^{-6}]$.
 Otherwise, if $\lambda$ was to significantly deviate from one, then $p$ would need to be extremely close to $1/3$.
-In other words, large deviations of $\lambda$ from one are incompatible with usual galactic $v^2_{flat}$ unless $p$ is tuned extraordinarily close to $1/3$.
+In other words, large deviations of $\lambda$ from one are incompatible with usual galactic $v_{\rm flat}$ unless $p$ is tuned extraordinarily close to $1/3$.

 In this sense, flat curve phenomenology by itself does not provide a clean discriminator between HL gravity and GR at the level of the present construction.
 Taking observed galactic rotation curves at face value forces a stark alternative: either the infrared theory lies in a near-GR corner of parameter space, with $\lambda$ so close to unity that any HL-specific deviation is effectively undetectable in the quasi-static regime; or one permits $\lambda$ to depart appreciably from unity by pushing $p$ extremely close to $1/3$, in which case the same limit that relaxes the constraint on $\lambda$ simultaneously suppresses the HL-driven source term—rendering it parametrically tiny, and in the strict $p \rightarrow 1/3$ limit effectively zero.
 The latter option is therefore difficult to reconcile with the notion that the HL-induced contribution could dominate present-day galactic rotation curves, since the mechanism that allows sizeable deviations from GR also removes the very source responsible for the would-be effective dark component.
+The first branch of this alternative is not an inconsistency: the driven amplitude in \eqref{vflat_HL} is proportional to $(\lambda-1)$, so it vanishes in the same limit in which GR is recovered, and a small $\lambda-1$ measures the infrared departure from GR rather than signalling that a surviving dark component contradicts that recovery.
+The degeneracy with $p$ remains a genuine limitation.

 Within these limitations, the analysis still identifies a regime in which the HL nonconservation law yields a positive $1/R^2$-type scaling for the effective dust density, improving on the sign issue highlighted in \cite{Bassani:2025hl}.
 At the same time, the result should be read as a conditional, “passive” statement: the power-law ansatz $A(r, t) \propto |s|^p $ is imposed to extract the scaling implied by the HL source term on a prescribed LTB background, not derived as a solution of the full HL field equations.
 Consequently, it does not address whether the assumed geometry remains consistent once backreaction is included, nor does it incorporate ordinary baryonic/dust matter that would inevitably contribute in realistic galaxies.
 This is directly analogous to the “test-tube” strategy employed in Section V of \cite{Bassani:2025hl}, where a fixed Schwarzschild/Lemaître background is adopted precisely to isolate the scaling generated by the HL term in a controlled limit.
 Finally, it is worth emphasizing that the present discussion is aimed at late-time, quasi-static galactic phenomenology: different considerations can plausibly apply in genuinely time-dependent settings such as the early Universe, where the relevant scales, background dynamics, and dominant matter content need not mirror the galactic regime, and where HL effects are often expected to be more pronounced.